0VISH/IsPepe/README.md

 The model is inspired by <a href="https://en.wikipedia.org/wiki/AlexNet">AlexNet</a>.
 I added batch normalization after every linear layer in the classifier part of the model.
 That produced this graph:
 ![graph produced by batch normalization](images/WithBatchNormalization.png)

 As you can see the validation graph is very noisy.
-I found out that this often happens in deep learning models due to batch learning.
-I removed all batch normalization layer from the model except the one in between the feature and classifier part of the model.
+I found out that this often happens in deep learning models due to batch normalization.
+I removed all batch normalization layers from the model except the one in between the feature and classifier part of the model.
 If I removed this, the model just wouldn't learn(loss was stuck at 0.69).
 Now the graph looks like this
 ![graph produced by 1 batch normalization](images/RemovingLast2BatchNorm.png)

 ## Hyperparameters